mijustin/justinstatamic/site/content/pages/tools/index.md

       Those are the big ones.
 I'll continue to add / modify this list as I think of other things.

       <em>Note:&nbsp;some of these links are affiliate links.
 This means I'll get a small percentage commission on the sale.</em></p>
+seo:
+  description: 'These are all the tools I use for podcasting, email newsletters, blogging, making videos, and selling things online. ⚡️'
+  image: /assets/justin-computer-tools.jpg
 fieldset: article
 id: 4b298bfa-c368-42f6-932d-9ab74fe2e954